 Either … or, neither … nor, and not only … but also, and the list is long are called correlative conjunctions.
+Correlative conjunctions are paired conjunctions that link balanced words, phrases, and clauses that carry equal importance within a sentence.

 - whether- or